mark-torres10/data_science_interview_prep/statistics/README.md

 In another example, if we wanted to know the average height of people, we don't know how that's actually distributed in the population, so what we can do is take a bunch of samples of people, get their average height, and do that sampling over and over.
 If we record the means and plot the distribution of the means, the mean of that distribution should approximate the population mean.

 Essentially, if we take a bunch of samples, the mean of the means will approximate the true population mean

-For example, if we were to

 ### Law of Large Numbers

+i

 ### Expectation